jondkinney/jondkinney.github.io/source/_posts/2013-09-23-review-of-udmey-course-bdd-and-tdd-in-ruby-by-roy-osherove.markdown

 One thing I picked up that I liked quite a bit was this tip:

-When describing a method on a class like `Calc#adding`, define a method that does what you want to test below the describe for that method, and re-use that helper method in the tests so that if the implementation changes later you only have to update the code in one place.
+When describing a method on a class like `Calc#add`, define a method that does what you want to test below the describe/context for that method, and re-use that helper method in the tests so that if the implementation changes later you only have to update the code in one place.

 Here's an example where extracting a method called 'adding' could help clean up specs: